 In addition to five-alarm chili and kicky curries, substances like caffeine, nicotine, and certain prescription drugs can also stimulate the sweat glands.
 And drinking large amounts of alcohol promotes profuse sweating, too, by increasing your heart rate and dilating the blood vessels in your skin.

-Extreme food-related perspiration is called “gustatory sweating,” or Frey’s syndrome.
+Extreme food-related perspiration is called gustatory sweating, or Frey’s syndrome.
 While it is sometimes linked to conditions like diabetes and Parkinson’s disease, many cases happen after trauma to a parotid gland — the largest salivary glands.
-When damage occurs, an individual may sweat when he or she is supposed to salivate.
+When damage occurs, individuals may sweat when they are supposed to salivate.

 What are the health benefits of sweating?

-Aside from its temperature-regulating effect, sweating has been shown in recent studies to excrete toxins, including arsenic, mercury, lead, and cadmium, as well as rev up circulation and clear the pores.
+Aside from its temperature-regulating effect, sweating has been shown in recent studies to excrete small amounts of toxins, including arsenic, mercury, lead, and cadmium, as well as to rev up circulation and clear the pores.

 Researchers have found that exercise is not the only way to reap these rewards — saunas can be a part of your sweat-inducing regimen.
 Infrared saunas, in particular, which heat the body without warming the surrounding air, can provide such benefits as improved circulation and pain relief.
 Scientists are exploring the use of this therapy in treating health issues like rheumatoid arthritis and high blood pressure.

-Still, many experts contend that perspiration’s key benefit is preventing overheating — not ridding our bodies of unwanted pollution — noting that sweat’s detoxification powers are mild compared with that of our kidneys and livers.
+Still, many experts contend that perspiration’s key benefit is its ability to prevent overheating — not ridding our bodies of unwanted pollution — noting that sweat’s detoxification powers are mild compared with that of our kidneys and liver.

 Does sweating protect me from overheating?

-Not necessarily.
-In order for sweat to cool us down, it needs to evaporate into the air, and humidity makes that difficult.
-For this reason, experts warn against overdoing it at hot-yoga studios; when exercising outdoors on a hot, humid day with little-to-no wind; or when sitting in a steam room.
+For sweat to cool us down, it needs to evaporate into the air, and humidity makes that difficult.
+For this reason, experts warn against overdoing it at hot-yoga studios; when exercising outdoors on a hot, humid day with little to no wind; and when sitting in a steam room.
 The sweating itself isn’t dangerous, but humid environments can make it ineffective.